jonnyHack/jonnyHack/README.md

 ## About Me 👨‍💻

-I'm **Jonathan Segev**, a Full-Stack Developer and Data Analyst with a Bachelor's degree in Computer Science.
+I'm a Full-Stack Developer and Data Analyst with a Bachelor's degree in Computer Science.
 My superpower?
 Turning coffee into code, one commit at a time.
 I specialize in building robust, scalable applications and extracting insights from data.
 My curiosity knows no bounds—I'm always diving into new technologies, exploring the unknown, and pushing the boundaries of what's possible.

 ### Fun Facts:
-- 🌟 **Favorite Language**: [Your Favorite Language]
+- 🌟 **Favorite Language**: [Python]
-- 🎮 **When I'm not coding**: You'll find me [Your Hobbies]
+- 🏋️ **When I'm not coding**: You'll find me in [gym]
 - 💡 **Philosophy**: Code, break, learn, repeat.

 ## My Projects 🚀